Please ensure Javascript is enabled for purposes of website accessibility

 If you’re part of the latter group, then you should consider subscribing to our Cabot Explorer advisory.
 In this advisory, analyst Carl Delfeld scours the globe looking for the best growth stocks benefitting from some of the biggest worldwide trends.
 Many of the companies Carl examines are headquartered in emerging markets, though some are American or European companies that derive a large part of their growth from sales in these markets.
 And nearly all of Carl’s emerging-market recommendations trade on a U.S. exchange.

 Many emerging market countries are experiencing growth that will persist for years to come.
-Emerging markets investing is a way to profit from that trend.
+International investing is a way to profit from that trend.
 Cabot Explorer attempts to deliver you those huge profits while minimizing risk.

 Stock Market

 Investing in the stock market has always been an effective way to build wealth.
-In today’s low interest-rate environment, it has become a necessity.
+In fact, it’s consistently proven to be the most effective wealth generator over the long term.

 Of course, stock market investing comes with more risk than a safe, low-yield savings account.
 Inevitably, not all of your investments will be winners.

 In investing, no one really knows for sure what’s going to happen.
 Over time, however, stocks tend to rise.
 History tells us this.
 Since 1928, the average annual return in the S&P 500, the benchmark U.S. stock index, is 10%.
-So historically, the average stock rises 10% per year.
+So historically, a well-diversified portfolio of stocks should allow you to just about double your investment once every seven years.

 That kind of unpredictability scares some people away from investing in the stock market.
 The track record over time should be enough to convince you otherwise.